philhanna/parstats/README.md

 Shows statistics for Aisleriot games played by the current user.

 Options:
-  -g, --game=GAMENAME	Name of game for which statistics are desired
+  -h, --help            show this help message and exit -l, --list            list the names of all games played and exit -g, --game=GAMENAME	Name of game for which statistics are desired
-                        (Default is most recently played game) -l, --list            List the names of all games played
+                        list the names of all games played and exit

 Output includes:
   - Game name